Hadith: Ilm Darayah, the Science to Understand the Hadith Text

 - Narrations that give stories about Khidhr.

 Some scholars have included rules that reflect the nature of conflicts in their societies.
-For instance, Mulla Ali Qari in his work on fabrication of ahadith includes the following rules.
+For instance, Mulla Ali Qari in his work on the fabrication of ahadith includes the following rules.
 The ahadith according to him would be rejected if it comes from the following sources or if it deals with the following subject.
 Obviously, they are the product of a political culture with no authenticity from either the Prophet of his early companions.

 - Narrations reported by Rafdhi (Shia).